 The plan is to create a flexible schedule for the Veterans Heritage Learning Center to be staffed and functional as soon as possible for students, educators and visitors.
 Future programming and operations for the Center will be supported through donations to the Learning Center and an endowment fund to sustain operations.
 Association leadership expects the number of students visiting the Center to triple within 3 years and the number of schools participating to expand substantially.

 To complete the Veterans Heritage Learning Center, NH Veterans Cemetery Association initiated a $700,000 building campaign to complete both the building and exhibits that will be installed within the Learning Center as they are developed and completed.

-The Learning Center was officially opened to the public on November 11, 2018 to coincide with the 100th Anniversary of Veterans Day.
-Individuals, families, businesses and foundations generously contributed to this campaign in a variety of ways allowing us to meet and exceed our fundraising goals.
+The Learning Center was officially opened to the public on November 11, 2018, to coincide with the 100th Anniversary of Veterans Day.
+Individuals, families, businesses and foundations generously contributed to this campaign in a variety of ways allowing us to exceed our fundraising goals.

 How to Donate to the Learning Center

-ONLINE: Donations can be made online by clicking on "Donate" at the top right of the screen, select "Heritage Ctr Donation" from the drop-down list and entering the amount you wish to donate in the box on the right.
-Your credit card will be billed the amount you provide through a secure banking service and you will receive a confirmation of your donation via email.
+ONLINE: Donations can be made online by clicking on green "Donate" button at the top right of the screen, select "Heritage Ctr Donation" from the drop-down list and entering the amount you wish to donate in the box on the right.
+Your credit card will be billed the amount you provide through a secure banking service, and you will receive a confirmation of your donation via email.

-PAYPAL: If you have a Paypal account, you can now donate via Paypal.
-Click on the "Donate button" below to go to the donation page.
+PAYPAL: If you have a Paypal account, you can click on the Paypal logo to go to the donation page.

 BY CHECK: If you wish to mail a check, please make out the check to "NH Veterans Cemetery Association" and send it to: